Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Second generation (2015–present)
+2015: Second generation (2015–present) Launch

 Should You Buy the 2023 GMC Yukon?

-The 2023 GMC Yukon scores 61/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 61/100, the 2023 GMC Yukon lands in "Good" territory — acceptable, but not class-leading.
 2023 is the last model year of the Second generation (2015–present).

 Compared to the 2024 GMC Yukon, which scored 7 points higher.
 See also the 2022 GMC Yukon for an earlier comparison.